 Danelle and Jane did a great job re-upholstering our window valances.
 To be honest, I was really glad that Julie and the girls did so much filming the amount of work involved with re-covering the valances/window boxes.
 I was inside the RV, working on other projects, and didn’t really see the valances in between their removal and re-installation.

 So reviewing the video footage gave me a much greater appreciation of all that went on behind the scenes on this very substantial project.
-Only a short clip of it made it into episode 4, but we can do a separate how-to style video with more detail, if you are interested.
-Just let us know in the comments below.
+Only a short clip of it made it into episode 4.

 It is amazing how, just by re-covering the top part of the ugly, dated decorative fabric, we were able to completely change the look of the valances.
 The girls used curtains that Jane had found at Bed, Bath and Beyond, in a blue, grey and white pattern that linked in with the rest of the ‘design story’ in the RV.

 It wasn’t just the color of the fabric.
 By changing how the fabric was laid, it made them appear more modern and contemporary.
 You get a sneak peek in this episode of how the new valances look, but you will soon see how it all works together with the rest of the RV.